Age Regression

 first appeared among human beliefs because it seems to be as old as

-Its first manifestation seems to be in Shamanism.
+The first manifestation of the concept of reincarnation seems to be in Shamanism though.
 From it the belief in

 rebirth has passed into all major religions that have developed on